ckgardner25/curriculum/Lab_Equipment/Function_Generator/README.md

 <img width="400" height="450" alt="UI of oscilloscope" src="../Oscilloscope/Images/static.png" />
 </p>

-**2. Square Wave:** A common wave used for communication and testing of equipment.
+**2. Square Wave:** A square wave switches quickly between a high voltage and a low voltage.
+It is commonly used for testing digital circuits, clocks, and communication systems.
 <br><br><img width="400" height="450" alt="UI of oscilloscope" src="../Oscilloscope/Images/square_wave.png" />

 **3. Sine Wave:** A sine wave is one of the most common waveforms you'll encounter.
 Household AC power is a sine wave.